gmflau/oracle-public-cloud-dse/README.md

 These scripts use the Oracle Public Cloud (OPC) [CLI](https://docs.oracle.com/cloud-machine/latest/stcomputecs/ELUCL/GUID-A377A4D6-8A3E-43EF-B069-5C4EA50D7E6D.htm#ELACI113) to deploy a DataStax Enterprise cluster in an OPC environment:

-The [DataStax Enterprise Deployment Guide for Oracle Public Cloud](http://www.datastax.com) is a good place to learn about best practices only Oracle Cloud.
+The DataStax [Oracle Cloud Deployment Guide](https://github.com/DSPN/oracle-cloud-deployment-guide) is a good place to learn about best practices for Oracle Cloud.

 |Directory | Description |
 |----------|-------------|